 Category Column/Field Description Distribution Type The option indicating how you are distributing the OSS or third- party component associated with the inventory item.
-The distribution type can affect license priority and obligations: Internal-The component is distributed internally only (for example, as an internal test framework included in the codebase but not distributed publicly with the software package). • External-The component is a separate entity from your software package.
-It might be shipped as a separate component along with the software package or deployed through some method, such as a private cloud at the customer site. • Hosted -The component is hosted in your company's data center (for example, as a SAAS application) • Unknown-The distribution type is unknown.
+The distribution type can affect license priority and obligations: Internal-The component is distributed internally only (for example, as an internal test framework included in the codebase but not distributed publicly with the software package).
+External-The component is a separate entity from your software package.
+It might be shipped as a separate component along with the software package or deployed through some method, such as a private cloud at the customer site.
+Hosted-The component is hosted in your company's data center (for example, as a SAAS application) Unknown-The distribution type is unknown.
 Part of Product The option indicating whether the item is part of the core product or an infrastructure piece such as a build or test tool.
-This can affect whether third-party notices are required for th item.
-The value can be Yes, No, or Unknown.
+This can affect whether third-party notices are required for this item.
+The value can be Yes , No , or Unknown .
 Linking The option identifying how your software package links to the OSS or third-party component libraries.
 This method can affect license priority and obligations.
-Not linked-The software package uses no links to the component libraries. • Statically linked -The component libraries are included in the software materials and thus linked statically. • Dynamically linked -The component libraries are brought in at runtime. • Unknown-The type of linking is unknown.
+Not linked-The software package uses no links to the component libraries.
+Statically linked-The component libraries are included in the software materials and thus linked statically.
+Dynamically linked-The component libraries are brought in at runtime.
+Unknown-The type of linking is unknown.
 Modified The option indicating whether code from the OSS or third-party package has been modified for use by your organization.
 The value can be Yes , No , or Unknown .
 Encryption The option indicating whether the component provides the encryption capabilities used in the product.
 Encryption can affect export controls.
 The value can be Yes , No , or Unknown .

+Category Column/Field Description

-Category Column/I Field Description Custom Fields tab The Custom Fields tab displays fields that were defined specifical provide information that standard Code Insight fields on the Inver do not capture about the inventory. on that standard Code Insight fields on the Inventory Details tab Exclude from Notices Report: Notes Associate d Files (1) Usage Custom Fields
+Custom Fields tab

+The Custom Fields tab displays fields that were defined specifically for your site to provide information that standard Code Insight fields on the Inventory Details tab do not capture about the inventory.